Dyvinia/BFPlusDocs/docs/community-updates/v10-release.md

             - Can be used mid-air.
         - Added Bespin and Training Helmet appearances.
     - Maz Kanata
+        - LASER BARRAGE replaced ADJUSTABLE FUSE
+            - Maz charges up her DH-17R to unleash a rapid fire laser barrage.
+        - AIR DISPUTE Star Card replaced EVASION
+            - Damaging enemies will briefly prevent Maz's jetpack from draining fuel.
         - JETPACK
           - Can be activated by use of the left ability, similar to jet trooper reinforcements.
         - CHANGE IN FORTUNE
+            - Increased damage.
             - Added new start, end, and success sounds.
         - BURN DASH
             - Moved to the Right Ability category.
             - Updated icon.
-        - ADJUSTABLE FUSE
-            - Moved to the Bottom Ability category.
-            - Updated assets.
-            - Updated effects.
         - AN ACQUIRED TASTED Star Card
             - Decreased the deflected damage cooldown so that it occurs slightly more frequently.
         - Added unique voicelines.